Skip to Main Content

 Bankrate Insight

 If you're dead set on finding a way to lower your credit card interest rate, contact your issuer.
 You can call and ask to lower your interest rate or even negotiate a new payment plan entirely.
-If you've generally been on time with your payments and have been a loyal customer, use those points to make your case.
+If you've generally been on time with your payments and are a loyal customer, use those points to make your case.
 With the right approach, you could be successful in lowering your rate.

 Expert advice for choosing a low-interest card